-There are two different ways you can use Facebook for your blog and business, and both come with their share of pros and cons.
+There are two different ways you can use Facebook for your blog and business.
+Both come with their share of pros and cons.

 1. Creating a Facebook Page for your blog

-When you post a new blog post you should share it to your Facebook page, but also make sure to share other people’s content too.
-I share my friends’ posts, funny viral videos that are relevant to my audience, and behind the scenes pictures.
+When you post a new blog post, you should share it to your Facebook page.
+But, make sure to share other’s content too.

 The way to beat this is to create an engagement group with friends.